luehrsenheinrich/wp-quicklink/CONTRIBUTING.md

 If you’re filing a bug, specific steps to reproduce are helpful.
 Please include the URL of the page that has the bug, along with what you expected to see and what happened instead.

-## Helping with the documentation

-Every theme is just as good as the documentation.
-In this repository we offer [collaboration with a wiki](https://github.com/luehrsenheinrich/quicklink/wiki) to create a documentation for this theme.

 ## Setting up the dev environment

 If you want to contribute code to the theme you have to set up the environment locally.
 Make sure that you have `npm` and `grunt` installed.

 The working directory is the `build` directory.
 If you change something in another location of the git the pull request or commit will be ignored.
+This repository uses `@wordpress/env` to provide a local development environment.
+Please refer to the [documentation for wp-env](https://github.com/WordPress/gutenberg/tree/trunk/packages/env) to learn more about that package.

 The development server and all dependencies are handled by docker and npm.
-Make sure you have [docker-compose installed](https://docs.docker.com/compose/install/) and run `npm run setup` in the directory.
-You spawned WordPress instance will be available under `http://localhost` with the account `wordpress:wordpress`.
+Make sure you have [docker-compose installed](https://docs.docker.com/compose/install/) and run `npm start` in the directory.
+You spawned WordPress instance will be available under `http://localhost:8888` with the account `admin:password`.

 Please be aware, that you should usually not write code directly on the master branch.